-We are all spending a lot more time at home this year, which means plenty of time for some much-needed extra TLC in the skin department.
+With a new season many of us are investing in some much-needed extra TLC in the skin department.
 But where do you start when choosing the best face mask for you?

 These day’s there are so many different masks available so here are my tips on how to select the best type for your skin concerns and how to multi-task like a pro.